yudaprama/agenticSeek/README.md

 | togetherAI | No    | Use together AI API (non-private)                         |
 | google | No    | Use google gemini API (non-private)                         |

-*We advice against using gpt-4o or other closedAI models*, performance are poor for web browsing and task planning.
+*We advise against using gpt-4o or other closedAI models*, performance are poor for web browsing and task planning.

 Please also note that coding/bash might fail with gemini, it seems to ignore our prompt for format to respect, which are optimized for deepseek r1.